egberts/egberts.github.io-src/content/articles/vim-syntax-file-layout.md

 ```

 And we will need to map our new syntax identifer for each part of the
 config text file.
-We can use those documented BNF as our labeling guide.
+One can use those documented BNF as our labeling guide.

 For the snippet of config given above, we could use the following
 example as our syntax identifiers: